Join the LadVen OS testing programRequest a demo

 Example:

 Blocker on checklist item 3: there is no final price list from Sales.
-The draft calculation is prepared, but the final amount cannot be recorded. @Oleg, the file is needed by 12:00 tomorrow, otherwise the task closing deadline will have to move.
+The draft calculation is prepared, but the final amount cannot be recorded. @Daniel, the file is needed by 12:00 tomorrow, otherwise the task closing deadline will have to move.

 Do not pause a task silently.
 A manager must see not only the delay, but also the dependency that caused it.